-While it is true from scriptures that there is a spirit world made up of both good and evil, and we have not one but many angels watching out over us, there are two things we must remember that the Bible tells us about angels:
+While it is true from Scriptures that there is a spirit world made up of both good and evil, and we have not one but many angels watching out over us, there are two things we must remember that the Bible tells us about angels:

 1. God directs them, we do not.
 We can’t tell our assigned angels what to do.

 For he will command his angels concerning you to guard you in all your ways.
 (Psalm 91:11)

 2. We are not to worship angels.
 They are created beings.
 We only worship God, the creator of the angels.